learnershuvam/devstack-in-virtualbox/README.md

 # Setup DevStack in VirtualBox
 Pre build Devstack installation using an ova file.
-Download Virtualbox Version 6.0.18 and above: https://www.virtualbox.org/wiki/Downloads A Pre-installed Openstack ubuntu 18 LTS x64 image that can be directly imported onto VirtualBox.
+Download Virtualbox Version 6.0.x and above: https://www.virtualbox.org/wiki/Downloads A Pre-installed Openstack ubuntu 18 LTS x64 image that can be directly imported onto VirtualBox.
 You can literally setup and test Openstack in under 10 minutes.
-There's no need to install Openstack using this VirtualBox (.vbox/.vdi) image.
+There's no need to install Openstack using ubuntu image.
+This VirtualBox (.ova) image does all that is needed.

 ## Preface: